-UNIVERSITY POLICE OUTREACH:
+UNIVERSITY POLICE OUTREACH

 The University of Scranton Police Department offers a variety of programs designed to inform students, faculty and staff about campus security procedures and practices throughout the year.
 All crime prevention programs encourage community members to be responsible for their own safety and for the safety of others on campus.
-University Police provides the following programs upon request, designed to inform students and employees about the prevention of crimes and safety:
+University Police provides the following programs designed to inform students and employees about the prevention of crimes and safety:

-- Emergency Response Training- University Police provide direction and training to employees and students on how to avert or minimize the effects of natural, technological, human related, health related, and/or attack related emergencies on an as needed basis. - Active Shooter Training- University Police provide direction and training to students, faculty, and staff on how to prepare and respond in the unlikely event of an Active Shooter situation.
-Active Shooter Training is given to all newly-hired employees at the Office of Human Recourses, and to new students during orientation. - Personal Safety and Crime Prevention- Provides members of the University community with tips and practices to reduce the probability of becoming the victim of a crime, including safety measures to practice when inside and away from your residence hall.
+Emergency Response Training- University Police provide direction and training to employees and students on how to avert or minimize the effects of natural, technological, human related, health related, and/or attack related emergencies on an as needed basis.
+In addition, all students, faculty, and staff receive comprehensive training during their respective orientations.

+Active Shooter Training- University Police provide direction and training to students, faculty, and staff on how to prepare and respond in the unlikely event of an Active Shooter situation.
+Active Shooter Training is given to all newly-hired employees at the Office of Human Recourses and to new students during orientation.

+Stop the Bleed Training- "Stop the Bleed" provides members of the University community with hands-on training and education on how to control severebleeding before medical and emergency professionals arrive on-scene.
+This program incorporates techniques that include dressing the wound and the use of a tourniquet.

+Personal Safety and Crime Prevention- Provides members of the University community with tips and practices to reduce the probability of becoming the victim of a crime, including safety measures to practice when inside and away from your residence hall.
 Crime Prevention and Personal Safety Tips training is provided to all newly-hired employees at the Office of Human Recourses, and to all new students through the Royal T.A.P.S.
+Program.

-Program. - S.A.F.E. is an educational awareness, crime prevention program that provides participants with information that may reduce their risk of exposure to violence and introduces them to the physical aspects of self-defense.
+S.A.F.E. - is an educational awareness, crime prevention program that provides participants with information that may reduce their risk of exposure to violence and introduces them to the physical aspects of self-defense.
 It is specifically designed to illustrate "90% of self-defense is awareness, risk reduction, and avoiding confrontation; and only 10% is physical"; focusing on both mental and physical preparedness.

+JESUIT UNIVERSITY

+Refuse to Be a Victim- A nationally recognized crime prevention and personal safety program designed to provide individuals with information that assists in the development of their own personal safety strategies.
+The program seeks to build confidence through an understanding of risk and personal safety strategies.

+Cones/Coffee with Cops- An informal program designed to promote dialogue between police officers and the surrounding University community.
+This open forum-type event provides a setting where members of the community can ask questions, raise concerns or converse with UPD.

-• Campus Safety Awareness Day- Is a collaborative event that seeks to promote tips on crime prevention, personal safety, and risk reduction while also increasing awareness of local police agencies, programs, and resources available to the community.
+Campus Safety Awareness Day- Is a collaborative event that seeks to promote tips on crime prevention, personal safety, and risk reduction while also increasing awareness of local police agencies, programs, and resources available to the community.